JustinGuese/website-document-chat.com/content/english/blog/dokuchatde---secure-chat-solutions-for-companies,-aligned-with-bs**i**-standards.md

 ### GDPR Compliant: Data Protection in Trustworthy Hands

-In today's era of strict data protection regulations, companies need to ensure GDPR compliance.
-Doku-chat.de ensures your data is stored and processed in Germany.
+In today's era of strict data protection regulations, companies need to ensure GDPR compliance. document-chat.com ensures your data is stored and processed in Germany.
 This means you can access your documents without worry and avoid bureaucratic headaches.
 With us, you're not only on the safe side but also in full compliance with legal requirements.

 ### Automated Answers on Safe Ground